sterding/circRNA/README.md

-# BRAINcodev2 -- circRNA analysis
+# Script repository for circRNA analysis

 Xianjun Dong, 2022/11/11

 ## Introduction

-As part of the [BRAINcode](http://www.humanbraincode.org) project, we studied the circRNAs in 197 human samples, including 190 human brain neuronal samples and 7 non-neuronal samples in this study.
+As an extension of the [BRAINcode](http://www.humanbraincode.org) project, we studied the circRNAs in 197 human samples, including 190 human brain neuronal samples and 7 non-neuronal samples in this study.
 In detail, dopaminergic neurons (DA) from the midbrain substantia nigra pars compacta of 104 high-quality human brains (DA; HC: n = 59; ILB: n = 27; PD: n = 18), pyramidal neurons from layers V/VI of the middle temporal gyrus of 83 brains (TCPY; HC: n = 40; AD: n = 43) and from the primary motor cortex of three brains (MCPY; HC: n = 3) were laser-captured and pooled for deep total RNA-seq.
 Human fibroblasts from four (FB) and peripheral blood mononuclear white cells from three individuals (PBMC) were analyzed as non-CNS cell types using the same pipeline.
 The RNAseq raw data is accessible via GEO accession number GSE218203.

 This is a code repository for circRNA analysis, including:

 ### 1. circRNA detection and annotation

-We ran circExplorer on all 197 BRAINcode RNAseq samples and 12 RM samples (treated with RNase-R and mock, by Dr. Yunfei Bai), and then merge together into a combined matrix.
+We ran circExplorer on all 197 BRAINcode RNA-seq samples and 12 RM samples (treated with RNase-R and mock, by Dr. Yunfei Bai), and then merge together into a combined matrix.

-**a.
-Ran circExplorer on each of the sample**
+#### a.
+Ran circExplorer on each of the sample

 circRNA calling is wrapped as part of our RNA-seq pipeline (see `RNAseq.pipeline.sh` in the [BRAINcode repository](https://github.com/sterding/BRAINcode)).
 For detail, please refer to the "*#STEP 4.1. mapping & calling circRNA*" in the [`_RNAseq.sh`](https://github.com/sterding/BRAINcode/blob/master/modules/_RNAseq.sh)

-- For RM samples: $HOME/neurogen/pipeline/RNAseq/RNAseq.pipeline.sh $PROJECT_PATH/rawfiles/RNAseq_RNaseR_Mock
+- For RM samples: `$HOME/neurogen/pipeline/RNAseq/RNAseq.pipeline.sh $PROJECT_PATH/rawfiles/RNAseq_RNaseR_Mock`
-- For BC samples: $HOME/neurogen/pipeline/RNAseq/RNAseq.pipeline.sh $PROJECT_PATH/rawfiles
+- For BC samples: `$HOME/neurogen/pipeline/RNAseq/RNAseq.pipeline.sh $PROJECT_PATH/rawfiles`

 Note that we made two modifications: